-Douglas Vakoch is president of Messaging Extraterrestrial Intelligence (METI).
-He says the majority of people believe that intelligent life is widespread in the cosmos.
+Douglas Vakoch, president of Messaging Extraterrestrial Intelligence (METI), says the majority of people believe that intelligent life is widespread in the cosmos.

-He agrees that a discovery of something like a radio signal would result in arguments.
-There also would be a fading lack of interest due to time.
+He agrees that a discovery of something like a radio signal would result in arguments, as well as a fading lack of interest due to time.

 "It could take decades or even hundreds of years for us to get a response from a signal we send out.
 For people who are used to instant communication, this will be frustrating," Vakoch says.

 Others think we'll have a more dramatic experience.
-One who does is Susan Schneider.
-She is a professor of philosophy and cognitive science.
-She works at the University of Connecticut.
-She believes that if we do find intelligent life, it will be most likely be in the form of super-intelligent artificial intelligence.
+Susan Schneider, a professor of philosophy and cognitive science at the University of Connecticut and a fellow of the Center for Theological Inquiry, believes that if we do find intelligent life, it will most likely be in the form of super-intelligent artificial intelligence.

 "For some people, this would be hard to accept.
 Discovering a civilization that is no longer biological would be scary for us."

-But Schneider is optimistic.
-She believes most people will find the discovery of benevolent intelligent life exciting.
+But Schneider is optimistic that most people will find the discovery of benevolent intelligent life exciting.

 "People are excited by the unknown.
 And the discovery of a new civilization might have many potential benefits.
 Perhaps an advanced civilization will share their knowledge with us," Schneider says.